 We are going to be fighting this battle repeatedly for decades – probably longer – so we need to start thinking about what kind of tools and methods we can use that are widely applicable.
 The problem definitely isn’t going away on its own.

 1. Authority or custody

-Any system in which some actors exert power, control, or authority over another actor’s current well-being or general future.
+Any system in which some persons exert power, control, or authority over another person’s current well-being or general future.
 This can come in a variety of forms: the authority can be over housing, careers, education, finances, or even just social status.

 2. Information silos

 Any system where there are barriers to gathering cumulative data, either due to bureacratic obstacles or social strictures.
 These barriers also comes in different shapes and sizes: info can be blocked by things like privacy laws and other legal hurdles – or by taboos, stigmas, and whisper networks.

 3. Lack of consequences